NilsRethmeier/Webmarks/helper_processes/index_sources.md

 Our next feature will be the ability to get relevant content and manually search through the sources you trust.
 Like blogs, websites, facebook groups/pages and governmental databases.

-To gather the most important ones that we have to index to provide this feature, we invite you to help us out on this.
+To gather the most important **DOMAINS** we have to index to provide this feature, we invite you to help us out on this.

 ##### If you want to help, you have 3 options to do so: